apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/skywalking-agent-deployment.md

 The dolphinscheduler-skywalking module provides [Skywalking](https://skywalking.apache.org/) monitor agent for the Dolphinscheduler project.

-This document describes how to enable Skywalking 8.4+ support with this module.
+This document describes how to enable Skywalking 8.4+ support with this module (recommended to use SkyWalking 8.5.0).

 # Installation